rtocd/NotificationObservers/README.md

 # NotificationObservers
 The primary goal of this framework is to make it easier to work with [NotificationCenter](https://developer.apple.com/documentation/foundation/nsnotificationcenter).
-It achieve this by reducing the amount of boilerplate code that you have to write.
+It achieve this by reducing the amount of boilerplate code that you have to write, for notifications.

 ## Code Examples
 Lets compare a common coding problem, where you want to be notified when the keyboard is displayed and get the keyboard height.
 This first code snippet, show how you would traditionally handle this problem.